 Lunch that day was the tasting of the briskets prepared using the four different smokes — oak, hickory, mesquite, and pecan.
 Each participant received a small slice of brisket from each smoke and were asked to rate it on 9-point scales.
-Students tabulated the results, and there was a three-way tie among mesquite, pecan, and hickory with oak being different from mesquite, but not from pecan or hickory.
+Students tabulated the results, and there was a three-way tie among oak, mesquite, and pecan, with oak being different from mesquite, but not from pecan or hickory.
 Most years, either oak or hickory wins this competition.

 Life as a pitmaster panel